Keamo0713/TheRockCollecting/README.md

-Diamond Collector
+The Rock Collecting
-An Android application built with Kotlin for users to collect, manage, and trade virtual diamonds, while earning achievements and competing for a top rank.
+An Android application built with Kotlin for users to collect, manage, and trade virtual rocks, while earning achievements and competing for a top rank.

 💎 Features
 User Authentication: Secure user registration and login functionality.

-Diamond Collection: Users can load and view their personal collection of virtual diamonds.
+Rock Collection: Users can load and view their personal collection of virtual rocks.

-Marketplace: Buy and sell diamonds within the app's economy.
+Marketplace: Buy and sell rocks within the app's economy.

 Goals & Achievements: Set personal goals and unlock achievements as you progress.